-2.5.5 Loading an Object into a Procedure Editor Window Directly from the Tabletop
+2.6.5.
+Loading an Object into a Procedure Editor Window Directly from the Tabletop

-- 1. Select an object in the Object Browse. - Choose either the Edit in Procedure Editor button or View in Procedure Editor button on the Tabletop toolbar.
+- 1. Select an object in the Object Browse. - 2.
+Choose either the Object History button or View in Procedure Editor button on the Tabletop toolbar.
 Optionally, if the object is not formatted for AppBuilder, or AppBuilder is not running, you can instead double-click on the object to open it in a Procedure Editor window.

-NOTE: You cannot open an object for editing if it is not WIP under the currently selected Task.
+You cannot open an object for editing if it is not WIP under the currently selected Task.

-2.5.6 Loading an Object from a Procedure Editor Window
+2.6.6.
+Loading an Object from a Procedure Editor Window

-When Roundtable is running, the Progress Procedure Editor redirects all of its file open, save, save-as, and close activities to the Tabletop.
-For example, when you choose File→Open from the Procedure Editor menu bar, the Roundtable Open Object window appears as shown below.
+When Roundtable is running, the OpenEdge Procedure Editor redirects all of its file open, save, save-as, and close activities to the Tabletop.
+For example, when you choose File \rightarrow Open from the Procedure Editor menu bar, the Roundtable Open Object window appears as shown below.